Advanced XML - XML201

-Prerequisites: Introduction to XML Some XML development experience.
+Prerequisites: Introduction to XML or some XML development experience.

 - Substitution Groups